Enterprise Podcast Production Guide 2026: How Leading Brands Launch, Scale, and Measure Podcast Success

 But do private podcasts work?

-Yes, especially in large companies.
+Yes, particularly in large companies.

 In companies with more than 10,000 employees, 1 in 4 use private podcasts for internal communications, compared to only 6% of smaller companies.
 Plus, 73% of employees say they would rather listen to a corporate podcast than sit through a long meeting.

-Each monetization platform plays a different role.
+Remember that each monetization platform plays a different role.
 Spotify and Apple remain the top apps for audio listening, and most podcast hosts automate distribution to them.

 Remember: Use standardizing naming conventions, formats, and artwork across all platforms.
 This strengthens your brand presence and improves user experience.

-Run Paid Distribution for Targeted Reach
+3. Run Paid Distribution for Targeted Reach

 Organic growth can be slow, especially when campaigns have timelines and revenue goals attached.
 To accelerate reach and validate podcast performance, paid distribution is often the best path forward.